YamamotoLabUCSF/CollatedMotifs/README.md

 						(base) $ which jupyter-notebook
 						/home/altered/anaconda3/bin/jupyter-notebook

-	* If you wish to open new default terminals with anaconda deactivated add the `$ conda deactivate` command after the conda init code in your .bashrc file and use the `$ conda activate` command prior to use of the `$ anaconda-navigator` when opening Jupyter Notebooks
+	* If you wish to open new default terminals with anaconda deactivated, add the `$ conda deactivate` command after the conda init code in your .bashrc file and use the `$ conda activate` command prior to use of the `$ anaconda-navigator` when opening Jupyter Notebooks

 ###### <span style="color:mediumturquoise">Anaconda on Windows</span>

 Anaconda with Jupyter Notebook on Windows for use with SampleSheet.py and Genotypes.py only:

 * Anaconda with Jupyter Notebook installed on a Windows OS will make a separate “Anaconda3 (64 bit)” folder available through the start menu and is kept separate from any other version of Python or Jupyter Notebook on your system.
-In the Anaconda 3 (64 bit) folder the user will find:
+In the Anaconda 3 (64 bit) folder, the user will find:

 >Anaconda PowerShell Prompt (Anaconda 3)
 >Jupyter Notebook (Anaconda 3)